Programmer-Shivansh/Garuda/RasPi-0/README.md

-Video Feed from Drone to AI
+Video Feed from Drone to get thermal image